1974–75 Kentucky Colonels season: April 1975

-Playoffs
+ABA Playoffs

-One game playoff for first place in the Eastern Division
+One game tiebreaker playoff for first place in the Eastern Division

 The Colonels and the New York Nets met in Louisville's Freedom Hall on April 4 for a one-game playoff to determine which of the two teams tied for first place in the Eastern Division would claim first place.
 13,672 attended.
 Julius Erving scored 34 points for the Nets; Artis Gilmore grabbed 33 rebounds for Kentucky.
 The Colonels won, 108–99, and moved on to face the fourth place Memphis Sounds in the Eastern Division semifinals as the Nets went against the third place Spirits of St. Louis.

-Eastern Division Semifinals
+ABA Eastern Division Semifinals

 The Colonels hosted the fourth place Memphis Sounds in Game 1 of their Eastern Division semifinals series on April 6.
 Kentucky won 98–91 behind Artis Gilmore's 25 points.
 In Game 2 on April 8 the host Colonels defeated the Sounds 119–105 as Kentucky's Louie Dampier scored 23.
 On April 10 Game 3 saw the Colonels prevail 101–80 in Memphis as 5,414 fans saw Tom Owens lead all scorers with 33.
 Kentucky took a 3–0 margin into Game 4 in Memphis on April 11 but the Sounds stayed alive with a 107–93 win in front of 4,771 fans despite Dan Issel's 26 points.
 Game 5 was played in Louisville on April 13 and the Colonels won the game and the series as Artis Gilmore's 33 points powered Kentucky to a 111–99 win.